OmarMuhammad98/Solved_Examples/Transpose_Off_Array/READ_ME.txt

-this Lap is about summation of array elemnts by ca
-Author : Omar Muhammad Farg
+this small app can transpose the array by : Omar Muhammad
-Date : 29/7/2022
+E-mail : Omar.Mhmd.Farg@gmail.com